-Carrie and her sister Holly have taken the reins at Springdale Farm, which was started when their grandparents bought the farm in 1951.
-The property was next door to their grandfather Colby’s parents’ farm and has since absorbed the older farm.
+Carrie and her sister Holly took the reins at Springdale Farm, which started when their grandparents bought the farm in 1951.
+The property was next door to their grandfather Colby’s parents’ farm.
+It has since absorbed the older farm.

 Their grandmother Lois was from a dairy family in Chesterville, where they milked Guernseys.
-The young couple started the herd with three milk cows – two Jerseys and a Holstein – and 10 registered Jersey heifers (too young to have had a calf yet or produce milk.
+The young couple started the herd with three milk cows, two Jerseys, a Holstein, and 10 registered Jersey heifers too young to have had a calf yet or produce milk.

 “She was the last calf out of one of our old favorites,” she said.
 As the cow was aged, the Whitcombs knew there was a good chance it would be her last calf.
 “When her mother was preg checked, the vet said it was a bull.
-When her mom calved out and I saw it was a girl, I started screaming, ‘It’s a heifer!
+When her mom calved and I saw it was a girl, I started screaming, ‘It’s a heifer!
 It’s a heifer!’
 Carrie wasn’t here, so I texted her at four o’clock in the morning.
 I named her Treasure right then and there.”

 “Lydia?
 Oh, she’s just got attitude,” says Holly.
 “She’s the boss.”

 Holly and Carrie have an older brother and five cousins, but they are the only of their generation to have taken an interest in the farm.
 Their father is Walt Whitcomb, the commissioner of the Maine Department of Agriculture, Conservation, and Forestry.

 Their grandmother was also involved into her 90s.
 She fulfilled a longtime dream of her and her husband to ensure that their land would be protected as farmland for the future.
 In July 2015, Springdale became a Forever Farm with the Maine Farmland Trust.
 Lois Whitcomb passed away in January 2016 at the age of 91.

-While they are an Oakhurst Dairy farm, some of their milk also goes to Appleton Creamery and State of Maine Cheese Company, where Carrie did a college internship.
+While they are an Oakhurst Dairy farm, some of their milk also goes to Appleton Creamery and the State of Maine Cheese Company, where Carrie did a college internship.
 Carrie has also become a cheese maker, starting with flavored cream cheeses, including Cinnamon Swirl, Everything Bagel, and seasonal flavors like strawberry.
 She sells them at five farmer’s markets, along with the farm’s rose veal.